peteroupc/peteroupc.github.io/colorgen.md

 In this document, `COLORDIFF(color1, color2)` is a function that calculates a [_color difference_](https://en.wikipedia.org/wiki/Color_difference) (also known as "color distance") between two colors, where the lower the number, the closer the two colors are.
 However, the meaning of the color difference depends on how `COLORDIFF` is implemented, and is not interchangeable with other implementations.

-There are many ways to implement `COLORDIFF`, the color difference
+There are many ways to implement `COLORDIFF`, the color difference.

 **Euclidean distance.** One simple way is to use the Euclidean distance of the two colors, as shown in the following pseudocode.